THE CULTURAL HERITAGE

 This database is provided as a resource for researchers in any discipline, industrial sector or geographical area.

-Anyone is free to use or adapt it to their work, provided the source is acknowledged.
+Anyone is free to use or adapt it to their work, provided the source is acknowledged in the form

 Users are requested to bear in mind that this database is a record of steam engine building (not utilisation) before the end of 1800.
 It records only the first erection of each engine, not what happened to it afterwards, although where important detail about later use is known this is explained in the comments section.

-The database also includes any engine know to have started useful work before the end of 1800, even if it was very short lived.
+The database includes any stationary engine know to have started useful work in the British Isles before the end of 1800, even if it was very short lived.
+It does not include the small number of engines that powered boats or those erected outside the British Isles.

 The database lists the details of each engine under these headings or columns: